image357/BoundedFromBelow/README.md

 3) Resultants (Macaulay2 package)

    Some distributions of Macaulay2 don't contain all optional package.
-   You can test for the "Resultants" package by calling the M2 interpreter and loading the package.
+   You can test for the package Resultants by calling the M2 interpreter and loading the package.
    ```bash
    > M2
    Macaulay2, version 1.6